Rise to Success: Career Highlights of Neil Diamond

 March 14, 2011: Induction into the Rock and Roll Hall of Fame

-On March 14, 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame at a ceremony at the Waldorf-Astoria Hotel in New York City.
+On March 14, 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame during a ceremony held at the Waldorf-Astoria Hotel in New York City.

-On December 6, 2011, The Very Best of Neil Diamond, a compilation CD of Diamond's studio recordings, was released on the Sony Legacy label.
+On December 6, 2011, The Very Best of Neil Diamond, a compilation CD of 23 studio recordings, was released on the Sony Legacy label.

-2011: Induction into Rock and Roll Hall of Fame and Kennedy Center Honors
+2011: Induction into the Rock and Roll Hall of Fame and Kennedy Center Honors

-In 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame and was also an honoree at the Kennedy Center Honors.
+In 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame, and he was also an honoree at the Kennedy Center Honors.
+These events recognized his significant contributions to music and culture.

-On August 10, 2012, Neil Diamond received a star on the Hollywood Walk of Fame.
+On August 10, 2012, Neil Diamond was honored with a star on the Hollywood Walk of Fame.

-In January 2014, Neil Diamond signed with the Capitol Music Group unit of Universal Music Group, consolidating all his recorded output for the first time.
+In January 2014, it was confirmed that Neil Diamond had signed with the Capitol Music Group unit of Universal Music Group.
+UMG also took over Diamond's Columbia and Bang catalogues, consolidating all of his recorded output for the first time.

-September 2014: Surprise concert at Erasmus High School and "Melody Road" World Tour announcement
+September 2014: Erasmus High School Concert and World Tour Announcement

-In September 2014, Neil Diamond performed a surprise concert at Erasmus High School in Brooklyn and announced the 2015 "Melody Road" World Tour on the same day.
+In September 2014, Neil Diamond performed a surprise concert at his alma mater, Erasmus High School in Brooklyn.
+On the same day, he announced a 2015 "Melody Road" World Tour.

-On May 31, 2015, the North American leg of Neil Diamond's "Melody Road" World Tour 2015 concluded at the Pepsi Center in Denver, Colorado, after launching on February 27.
+On May 31, 2015, the North American leg of Neil Diamond's World Tour 2015 concluded at the Pepsi Center in Denver, Colorado.

-In January 2018, Neil Diamond announced that he would stop touring after being diagnosed with Parkinson's disease, cancelling tour dates in Australia and New Zealand, but would continue writing, recording, and developing new projects.
+In January 2018, Neil Diamond announced that he would stop touring after he was diagnosed with Parkinson's disease, leading to the cancellation of tour dates in Australia and New Zealand.
+He stated he would continue writing, recording, and developing new projects.

 2018: Grammy Lifetime Achievement Award

-In 2018, Neil Diamond received the Grammy Lifetime Achievement Award, honoring his significant impact on the music industry throughout his career.
+In 2018, Neil Diamond received the Grammy Lifetime Achievement Award.
+This award acknowledged his significant and lasting impact on the music industry.

-In February 2022, Universal Music Group acquired Neil Diamond's songwriting catalog and the rights to his Bang Records, Columbia Records, and Capitol recordings, including unreleased tracks and videos.
+In February 2022, Universal Music Group acquired Neil Diamond's songwriting catalog and the rights to his Bang Records, Columbia Records, and Capitol recordings.
+The acquisition also included 110 unreleased tracks, an unreleased album, and archival videos.